Integrating care for physical and mental health

 Despite guidelines and policies directing mental health services to routinely provide preventive care to their clients for chronic disease risk factors such as physical activity and smoking, current provision is sub-optimal.

-How will the project address the issue?
+How did this project address the issue?

 The findings from this research project will enable future projects to scale up this approach across other services by detailing perspectives of acceptability and usefulness as well as the challenges faced and recommended solutions.